2 years full-time

 Introduction to the course

-- Instrumental and vocal skills, music theory and keyboard skills
+- Instrument and vocal skills

-- How to compose and write music
+- How to compose music and write lyrics

 - Stagecraft and performance skills